 Compared with full-time MLS programs, enrolling in an online MLS program on a part-time basis has several advantages, some common ones include:

 Flexibility and convenience.
-Many, but not necessarily all, online MLS courses are taught asynchronously instead of in real time.
+Many, but not all, online MLS courses are taught asynchronously rather than in real time.
 So, you can watch lectures and access course material whenever it’s best for you—on weekends, nights, holidays, or middle of the day.

 Less financial burden.
-A part-time program may allow you to spread out the cost of your degree over a longer time frame..
-Also, if you work while attending school, your employer may have a program to reimburse you for all or part of your tuition, especially if the degree is relevant to your job.
+A part-time program may allow you to spread out the cost of your degree over a longer time frame.
+Also, if you work while attending school, your employer may have a tuition reimbursement program, especially if the degree is relevant to your job.

 Easier transition.
 Switching from being a full-time worker to a full-time student can be abrupt.
 Part-time enrollment may make that transition easier.
 You also may get the chance to apply what you learn in class to your job instead of having to wait until graduation.